w3f/polkadot-wiki/docs/general/polkadot-v2.md

 The true innovation of Polkadot is about leveraging the unique value proposition offered by different chains and using those chains’ collaborative potential to build inter-chain applications to solve real-world problems.
-Those applications will thus need to span across chains and have a seamless UX.
-Users will not need to understand how messages are delivered.
+Those applications will thus need to span across chains.

-Increasingly fewer tasks will be handled by the relay-chain that will focus efforts only on primary
-tasks: securing the network and providing secure message-passing capability.
+**Increasingly fewer tasks will be handled by the relay-chain** that will focus efforts only on primary tasks: securing the network and providing secure message-passing capability.
 [System parachains](../learn/learn-system-chains.md) will be used to take over secondary relay-chain tasks such as staking, governance, etc.